UoB-COMSM0166/2025-group-21/README.md

 Many new features were added to the game over the development process including new player abilities, a scoring system, pausing, a dynamic background, stats, collectables, lives, and a high score leader board.
 Some notable changes from our initial design worth discussing relate to the introduction of new in-game obstacles and projectiles.

-The Laser and UFO classes from our initial design still exist; however, they are now concrete sub-classes of the abstract Projectile and AerialObstacle classes.
+The Laser and UFO classes from our initial design still exist; however, they are now concrete sub-classes of the abstract Projectile and AerialObstacle classes respectively.
 The renamed ProjectileAbility and ObstacleHandler classes (formerly LaserAbility and UFOHandler), work in a similar way as before; however, they now store and update all projectiles and obstacles using polymorphic arrays, allowing for all Projectile and AerialObstacle sub-classes to be stored in the same data structure corresponding to their respective super-class, resulting in simplified code.

 # 5. Implementation